-If you’re kids are getting stir crazy, here’s a few boredom busters and sanity savers for you.
+If your kids are getting stir-crazy, here are a few boredom busters and sanity savers for you.

-Provide your kids with bowls, scoop up the snow and add it to your sauce pan.
-They will love watching it melt into chocolately goodness on the stove top with you.
+Provide your kids with bowls, scoop up the snow, and add it to your saucepan.
+They will love watching it melt into chocolate goodness on the stovetop with you.

-Create a train like atmosphere with your furniture.
+Create a train-like atmosphere with your furniture.
 Have your kids make train tickets.
-Then read the story and let their imagination take off.
-My kids love playing “train” or “Polar Train”
+Then read the book, “The Polar Express” and let their imaginations take off.
+My kids love playing “train” or “Polar Train.”

-I have two girls, we round up our mani & pedi supplies and stake out a place near the fireplace.
-You can do this with your girls, paint toes and giving facials.
+I have two girls, we round up our mani and pedi supplies and our favorite home foot spa, and stake out a place near the fireplace.

 Scoop up snow in waffle cones or cups.